gvwilson/sensibleadventures/wrestler/wrestler.md

 their path for a time before turning to continue its delayed journey south.
 By unspoken consent, Walker stayed out front, his steady heave, heave, heave on his makeshift skipoles almost hypnotic.
-Seated on the dogsled, Argusson finally grunted and pulled a small flask from a pocket of his parka.
+Seated on the dogsled, Argasdottir finally grunted and pulled a small flask from a pocket of his parka.
 He drew the cork with his teeth and spat it out, then took a deep swallow.